aws-samples/aws-blockchain-node-runners/lib/tezos/README.md

     curl http://$RPC_ABL_URL:8732/chains/main/is_bootstrapped
 ```

-The result should be like this (the actual balance might change):
+The result should be like this:

 ```javascript
    {"bootstrapped":true,"sync_state":"synced"}